-Founded in 2007, the American Institute of the History of Pharmacy’s Pharmacy Education Fund is a collaborative project between AIHP and American schools and colleges of pharmacy to promote and improve instruction in professional ethics and in the history and socials aspect of pharmacy.
+Founded in 2007, the American Institute of the History of Pharmacy’s Pharmacy Education Fund is a collaborative project between AIHP and American schools and colleges of pharmacy to promote and improve instruction in professional ethics and in the history and social aspects of pharmacy.

 Since its inception, the AIHP Pharmacy Education Fund has supported several important projects, including: designing a White Coat Ceremony booklet that can be customized to your institution, converting the famed Parke-Davis Great Moments in Pharmacy series into an instructional PowerPoint format, and uploading the entire run of Pharmacy in History, AIHP’s quarterly journal to JSTOR, allowing students and teachers to easily access over 50 years of scholarly articles about the history of pharmacy.